gmc-code/PC-Python/docs/turtle/turtle_houses_module.rst

 | The diagram below shows the layout of a house with windows.
 | Positions and sizes of each shape are related to the position and sizes of the house.
-| Measurements are calculated using multiplications and division so that the hosue can be scled up or down and still keep the same propeortions.
+| Measurements are calculated using multiplication and division so that the house can be scaled up or down and still keep the same proportions.

 .. image:: images/house_measurements.png
     :scale: 75 %